Advertiser Disclosure

 • In most hub airports, there are lines specifically dedicated to Silver Medallions, separate from a SkyPriority lane.

-• In many non-hub airports, there are SkyPriority lanes that also specifically list Silver Medallion.
-While Silver Medallions aren’t usually entitled to SkyPriority benefits, some smaller airports combine all premium travelers into 1 lane due to limited traffic.
+• In many hub airports that aren’t hubs, there are SkyPriority lanes that also specifically list Silver Medallion.
+While Silver Medallions aren’t usually entitled to SkyPriority benefits, some smaller airports combine all premium travelers into 1 lane because of limited traffic.

-Preferred Pricing on a CLEAR Membership (Varies, if You Purchase It)
+Preferred Pricing on a CLEAR Membership ($40 Annually)

-CLEAR is a program that allows you to speed through the ID and boarding pass verification process before entering the metal detectors at U.S. airports.
+CLEAR is a program that allows you to speed through the airport security ID and boarding pass verification process before entering the metal detectors at U.S. airports.

 Essentially, instead of standing in line to present your ID and boarding pass to a TSA agent, you enter a CLEAR lane where your fingerprints or irises are scanned, along with your boarding pass.

-This is a much quicker option than having to speak with a TSA agent at a podium.
+This is a much quicker method than having to speak with a TSA agent at a podium.
 Assuming your details check out, you can then proceed to the metal detectors for screening.

-Silver Medallion members can get CLEAR for $149 for the year, which is $40 in savings off of the full-price membership.
+Silver Medallion members can get CLEAR for $149 for the year, which is a $40 savings off the full-price membership.

-Bottom Line: CLEAR operates in many Delta airports and can well be worth the $80 savings a year when you can access your gate faster by speeding through security.
+CLEAR operates in many Delta airports and can well be worth the $40 savings a year when you can access your gate faster by speeding through security.

 Priority Boarding ($25)

-Silver Medallion members receive priority boarding privileges.
-However, it’s worth noting that they are far from the first to board the aircraft.
+Silver Medallion members receive priority boarding privileges but are far from the first to board the aircraft.

 Per Delta, here is the boarding order: